 - Intended list of topics for the school and suggested lecturers.

 - Targeted student population (countries likely interested in the school other than host country), and level of the school.

 - Estimated budget for local expenses and funding avenues for local hosts to support the ISYA local expenses.

 The Final Proposal will be forwarded to the Office for Young Astronomers (OYA) Steering Committee for approval.
 A lead-time of 1 year before the intended date of the school is required.

 ISYA Director and Deputy Director are jointly responsible for operation of the ISYA program of the IAU.
 Their work involves soliciting ISYA host countries, developing and executing ISYA programs in collaboration with the Local Organizers.

 Past and Future ISYAs

-- A list of events is available on this link.
+- A list of events, links and final reports are available on this page.

 David Fonseca Mota, email@example.com (Inst.
 Theoret.
 Astrophys., Univ. of Oslo, Norway), Deputy Director